everettens/Capstone2023-Zuora-Salesforce-Integration/README.md

   </p>

  ### Design Assumptions
- * The user has access to both Salesforce and Zuora as well as their respective sandbox developemnt environments
+ * The user has access to both Salesforce and Zuora as well as their respective sandbox development environments
  * The sObject already has an equivalent zObject
  * The user has a method of obtaining the Zuora ID for each Account and Contact sObject they wish to sync (i.e. using a Data Query)